oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Enabling Holder Binding {#enabling_holder_binding}

 The Holder MAY add an optional JWT to prove Holder Binding to the Verifier.

+#### Structure of the Holder Binding JWT {#hb-jwt}

+This section defines the contents of the Holder Binding JWT.

+The JWT MUST contain the following elements:
+  * in the JOSE header,
+    * `typ`: REQUIRED.
+MUST be `hb+jwt`, which explicitly types the Holder Binding JWT as recommended in Section 3.11 of [@!RFC8725].
+    * `alg`: REQUIRED.
+A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
+MUST NOT be `none` or an identifier for a symmetric algorithm (MAC).
+    * `kid`: `kid`: CONDITIONAL.
+JOSE Header containing the key ID.
+MUST NOT be present if `jwk` or `x5c` is present.
+    * `jwk`: CONDITIONAL.
+JOSE Header containing the key material the new Credential shall be bound to.
+MUST NOT be present if `kid` or `x5c` is present.
+    * `x5c`: CONDITIONAL.
+JOSE Header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
+This element MAY be used to convey a key attestation.
+In such a case, the actual key certificate will contain attributes related to the key properties.
+MUST NOT be present if `kid` or `jwk` is present.
+  * in the JWT body,
-The precise contents of the JWT are out of scope of this specification.
+    * `iss`: REQUIRED.
+The issuer of the Holder Binding JWT.
+How the value is represented is up to the protocol used and out of scope of this specification.
+    * `iat`: REQUIRED.
+The value of this claim MUST be the time at which the Holder Binding JWT was issued using the syntax defined in [@!RFC7519].
-Usually, a `nonce` and `aud` claim are included to show that the proof is intended for the Verifier and to prevent replay attacks.
-How the `nonce` or other claims are obtained by the Holder is out of scope of this specification.
+    * `aud`: REQUIRED.
+The intended receiver of the Holder Binding JWT.
+How the value is represented is up to the protocol used and out of scope of this specification.
+    * `nonce`: REQUIRED.
+Ensures the freshness of the signature.
+The value type of this claim MUST be a string.
+How this value is obtained is up to the protocol used and out of scope of this specification.

-Example Holder Binding JWT payload:
+Below is a non-normative example of a Holder Binding JWT payload:

 <{{examples/simple/hb_jwt_payload.json}}

-Which is then signed by the Holder to create a JWT like the following:
+Below is a non-normative example of a JWT produced by signign a payload in the example above:

 <{{examples/simple/hb_jwt_serialized.txt}}